William Matthew Scott: Giglamps (1924)

-Plays
+Plays and films

+Scott wrote comedies and thrillers for the stage.
 It has been said that "his real love was the theatre".
-He wrote comedies and thrillers for the stage.
+He wrote and directed his first film, a silent comedy, in 1919.

 The Mask, performed 1930

-It is not known whether this play was a development of his novel, The Mask (1929), or vice versa.
+It is not clear whether this play was a development of his novel, The Mask (1929), or vice versa.
 It was the first play performed by The Mask Players at Herne Bay in 1930.